PaulCombal/FuckYou-Tube/README.md

 4. https://github.com/phonegap/phonegap-cli/issues/749#issuecomment-774092746 and make sure to use npm i everytime it spits a missing module at you
    And while I'm at it 'android-versions compare-func' too
 5. In config.xml, remove the icon resources, using defaults is great
+6. `$ cordova platform add android`
-6. `$ phonegap plugin add cordova-plugin-whitelist` and add the few lines of xml below if not already there
+7. `$ phonegap plugin add cordova-plugin-whitelist` and add the few lines of xml below if not already there
-7. In your "real project" ide, do `$ quasar build`
+8. In your "real project" ide, do `$ quasar build`
-8. copy from project/dist/spa to release/www
+9. copy from project/dist/spa to release/www
-9. `$ phonegap build android` I have no clue what this does
+10. `$ phonegap build android` I have no clue what this does
-10. `$ cordova run android`
+11. `$ cordova run android`

 As easy as ABC!

 Yes I know, PhoneGap has been killed by Adobe for years now, but yet it's the only way I found to get the whitelist plugin to actually work.
 So I'll stick with it.
 If you're a pro and have better ways please show me.

+Once you completed these steps once, you can use `run.sh` to automate it on your connected phone.

 ```xml
 <access origin="*" />